AlchemyAPI/alchemyapi_csharp/README.md

 This is a .NET (C#) implementation of the AlchemyAPI SDK.
 Mono and .NET sections for installation and examples are below.
-AlchemyAPI keys can be downloaded from alchemyapi.com
+AlchemyAPI keys can be downloaded from alchemyapi.com - **_Please note that this legacy AlchemyAPI SDK is no longer supported by IBM.
+Please use the Watson SDKs https://github.com/watson-developer-cloud?utf8=✓&query=sdk__**

 ================================
 MONO